kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ---
 title: Welcome!
 subtitle: My dissertation research focuses on evolutionary responses of coral to their environment.
-Though I am broadly interested in the adaptive potential of wildlife to respond to global change.
+Though, I am broadly interested in the adaptive potential of wildlife to respond to global change.
 I'm always glad to talk about research, fieldwork, ocean conservation, and increasing DEI in STEM.
 description:
 featured_image: /images/Apal_CaneBay.jpg
 ---